Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson02-MeetingJavier.md

 # Defining Methods

-Defining one of these methods can be incredibly complex or mind-numbingly simple.
+Defining a methods can either be incredibly complex or incredibly simple.

 Inside "RemoveLawnmowerFromGarage()" we might define code that tells Java to check the battery and the gas first before trying to StartLawnmower().

 Inside UseWeedeater(), there might be instructions for how to hold it to cut the grass but not Java's shins, and an internal check that won't allow Java to UseWeedeater() unless he is wearing safety glasses.

-And Javier would say, "Okay, got it!
-Can you tell me how to OpenGarageDoor?
-How do I RemoveLawnMowerFromGarage?"

 And you would have to walk through each one of these once - but after you did, Javier would know how to do it from start to finish.